mundya/rig/DEVELOP.md

 ### Test coverage checking

-To get a test coverage report run one of the following:
+If you're using a development install, to get a test coverage report run one of the following:

     # Summary printed on the commandline
     py.test tests --cov rig --cov tests